droptica/d_p_tiles/README.md

 4. Run **gulp compile** in droopler_subtheme directory
 5. Enable module in Drupal.
 6. Enjoy the new paragraph :-).

+## Usage ##

-Remember - if you want a tile to be 2x bigger than others - append "2x2" string to image's ALT text.
+* If you want a tile to be 2x bigger than others - append "2x2" string to image's ALT text.
+The module will strip this string before showing image to the user.
+* If you wish to show title and subtitle on photo hover write the ALT as "Here is Title / Here is Subtitle".